jsalignon/cactus/docs/3_Inputs/Parameters.md

   - **_n_unique_**: Numbers of top terms to select. `top_N` is defined as `n_unique / n_comp` (with n_comp being the number of `COMP_FC`) rounded to the lower bound.
 Then for each `COMP_FC`, the `top_N` terms with the lowest pvalues are selected.
   - **_remove_similar_**: If true (T) entries similar names will be removed.
 Similar names is defined as entries that are the same before the final underscore; i.e. FOXO_L1 and FOXO_L2.
 For each similar entry group, the lowest pvalue of each entry is computed and the top **_remove_similar_n_** entries with the lowest pvalue are kept.
   - **_remove_similar_n_**: See *n_shared* above.
   - **_agglomeration_method_**: Agglomeration method used for hierarchical clustering of selected terms on the y-axis.
 See [here](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/hclust) for options.
-Default: 'ward.D'.
   - **_select_enriched_**: Boolean indicating if only the most enriched terms should be selected (if TRUE/T) or the most enriched or depleted terms (if FALSE/F).

 ## 3. Enrichment: Tables